+Well thought out and compiled results.
+I like the way you combined the insights from your research paper and the survey results.
+16 questionnaire respondents is a nice sample size.

+If your report had a Table of Contents and page numbers it would be much easier to review.

 Research Paper Review

 Bunting, B. P., S. D. Murphy, S. M. O'neill, and F. R. Ferry.
 "Lifetime Prevalence of Mental Health Disorders and Delay in Treatment following Initial Onset: Evidence from the Northern Ireland Study of Health and Stress."
 Psychological Medicine Psychol.
 Med.
 42.08 (2011): 1727-739.
 Web.